leandroalveso/dockerland/apache-superset/README.md

 # APACHE SUPERSET

-**Apache Superset** is an open-source modern data exploration and visualization platform..
+**Apache Superset** is an open-source modern data exploration and visualization platform.

 ## GETTING STARTED